ellashafi/NYC-Buildings-Energy-Consumption-Prediction/README.md

 # Statistical Inferences of Linear Regression Model
+For every one percentage point increase "green_electricity_percent" feature, energy use will increase by 0.004 KBtu/Ft, which is an unexpected result.<br>

+Older buildings consume more energy per area and it is expected,on average, when a building is older by one year its energy use per area is 0.8 KBtu.Sqft higher.
+This effect is nonlinear with deminishing marginal effects, as indicated by the negative sign of "building_age^2" feature.<br>

+Also from the interaction effects between "building_age" and geographic coordinates ("latitude" and "longtitude"), we can infere that the effect is location dependent.
+Such that, building_age has smaller effect as we go toward north and larger effect as we go far east.<br>

+Being located in Staten Island, there is a strong indicator of high energy use per area.
+This may be due to the fact that a lot of energy intesive buildings (such as power plants) are located in Staten Island.<br>

+Buildings categorized as subsidized housing have higher energy use on average by 6.32 KBtu/SqFt.
+One possible explanation for this observation could be that there is less investment on energy efficiency (for instance upgraded technology, insulation and so on) which are normally expensive and less affordable.

 # Conclusion
 In summary, energy usage prediction is important for NYC as it can support grid planning and operation, energy policy and regulation, resource allocation and investment decisions, building energy management, and climate resilience planning.
 Accurate predictions of energy usage for the next year can facilitate effective energy management, resource planning, renewable energy integration, energy efficiency planning, and climate change mitigation efforts, benefiting various stakeholders including businesses, households, utility companies, and policymakers.<br>